What We Do

 Area Median Income

-In Jefferson County where the median home price is above $650,000 as of 2024, a household who is lucky enough to find a place to consider buying must earn upwards of 200% AMI to be able to afford the purchase.
+In Jefferson County where the median home price is above $650,000 as of 2025, a household who is lucky enough to find a place to consider buying must earn upwards of 200% AMI to be able to afford the purchase.
 In light of this untenable situation, OHT has decided to widen its internal limits on the range of households the organization can serve from 50% - 120% AMI.
+However, funder requirements dictate the limit.
+In the case of Dundee Hill, OHT must abide by the 80% AMI limit.

 The choice to serve those earning above 80% AMI is due to the clear need for more workforce housing, however public funders are still generally not willing to fund projects that serve higher AMI households.
 Supporting the greater workforce housing issue will then depend on OHT securing philanthropic partnerships that wish to see a broader coalition being served.